1-berto/SpkControls/README.md

 This package is NOT part of **SpkToolbar** component.
 This software is NOT made by the same author(s) of **SpkToolbar**, and port version for Lazarus.

 ## ☀️ License
 This software is released under Modified LGPL (with linking exception, same of LCL).
-This is a free software, inclusive for comercial use and modifications under the license terms.
+This is a free software, inclusive for commercial use and modifications under the license terms.
 See the file “license.txt”.